mxagar/P1_Facial_Keypoints/README.md

 - The implementation of face detection using the [Haar cascades](https://en.wikipedia.org/wiki/Haar-like_feature) classifier from [OpenCV](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html).
 - Image in-painting of funny objects (e.g., glasses, etc.) by using the predicted facial landmarks.

-In summary, I think the project is a nice example of a computer vision application which leverages artifical neural networks;
+In summary, I think the project is a nice example of a computer vision application which leverages artifical neural networks.

 *For the original project implementation instructions and evaluation overview, see the file [Instructions.md](Instructions.md); instead, this text focuses on more general explanations related to the methods used in the project.*